L-mid/noise-sched/docs/reports/E1_report.md

 ![alt text](<../assets/E1/E1_plots/grid (1).png>)

-Naïve interpretation: *“training is working but the sampler/q path is broken (e.g., wrong schedule, sampler ignoring the model, or parameterization mismatch).”*
+Naïve interpretation: *training is working but the sampler/q path is broken (e.g., wrong schedule, sampler ignoring the model, or parameterization mismatch).*

 ## Integration tests

-To separate “math/implementation bug” from “weak model,” we added two integration tests that use the real components (UNetCifar32, schedule, sampler):
+To separate math/implementation bug from weak model, added two integration tests that use the real components (UNetCifar32, schedule, sampler) in isolation then together:

 1. **Model path test – UNet + `ddpm_loss` learns to denoise**